reimagined/resolve/docs/write-side.md

 )
 ```

-An Aggregate ID should stay unique in the given event store across all aggregates.
-We also recommend to keep it globally unique.
+An Aggregate ID should stay unique across all aggregates in the given event store.
 You can use [UUID v4](https://github.com/kelektiv/node-uuid#version-4) or [cuid](https://github.com/ericelliott/cuid) to generate aggregate IDs for scalable applications.

 ## Configuring Aggregates